 The recipients of the Awards are decided by an international jury from nominations made by the IBBY national sections.

-IBBY UK's nominations for 2018 are Jane Ray and Melvin Burgess.
+IBBY UK’s nominations for 2020 are John Agard and Helen Oxenbury.

 IBBY-Asahi Reading Promotion Award